kiba/Writings/fac/chp22_earth.md

 The grade schooler swung her legs while sitting on a chair, mindful of the conversation that was taking place within the principal office.
 It was muffled, but she could hear the tone of the voices.

 It was fast paced, and sharp.
 That wasn't how adults supposed to act.
-Even when mama was angry with her, it was a calm and cold voice.
+Even when mama was angry with her, mama's  voice was very calm.

 Finally, one of the adults stomped out before dragging Henry by the ear.

 John's papa hugged John instead.

 Finally Mama came out, looking very tired.
-May knew who she look like anywhere.
-Candy crane colored hairs and grey eyes, she was very distinctive.
+May knew who she looked like anywhere.
+Red streak and white hair with grey eyes, she was very distinctive.

 May inherited that look as well.
-When her teachers said that she shouldn't be dyeing her hairs, mama has to get a doctor's letter to prove that it was all natural.
+When her teachers said that she shouldn't be dyeing her hairs, mama has to get a several letters from doctors to prove that it was all natural.

 "You dodge that bullet, kiddo," her mama said.